October 8, 2014

 Two of the books I did assign for the course belong here.
 Each is similar to Influence in that it is approachable, applicable, founded in research, and relevant to “behavior in organizations”*.

-Drive: The Surprising Truth About What Motivates Us by Daniel Pink.
-Dan Pink is not an acadmemic researcher, but he does make sure that he understands research relevant to his topic.
+Driven: The Surprising Truth About What Motivates Us by Daniel Pink.
+Dan Pink is not an academic researcher, but he does make sure that he understands research relevant to his topic.
 In this, my favorite of his books, his topic is motivation, especially intrinsic motivation.
 Driven blends clear explanations of research with strong examples from practice, and suggests ways in which readers can better harness their motivations.

 Thinking, Fast and Slow by Daniel Kahneman.
 Daniel Kahneman is one of the most influential social scientists of the last hundred years.
 He is a psychologist best known for his work, with Amos Tversky, on judgment and decision making.
 He won a Nobel Prize for Economics in 2002.
 Why did research in psychology earn the economics prize?
 Because it showed how human judgment and decision making depart from rationality, and it did so convincingly, extensively, and influentially.
 This book makes Kahneman’s thinking about human thinking very accessible.
 While it might be more academic than Influence or (especially) Drive, it is also more personal: it is dedicated to Tversky’s memory.